Vermiculite: Roof and floor screeds and insulating concretes

-Exfoliated vermiculite (typically the finer grades) can be added at site to Portland cement and other aggregates, rheological aids, and water to produce roof and floor concrete screeds which are lightweight and insulating.
+Exfoliated vermiculite (typically the finer grades) can be added at site to Portland cement and other aggregates, rheological aids, and water to produce roof and floor concrete screeds (i.e. top layer screed coats) which are lightweight and insulating.
 In many cases, vermiculite-based roof screeds are used in conjunction with other insulation materials, such as polystyrene board, to form a total roofing system.
 A bituminous binder can also be used with exfoliated vermiculite to produce a dry, lightweight roof screed which has the advantages of low thermal conductivity, low moisture content, and ease of placement (by pouring from the bag and then tamping).

 Soilless growing medium

 Exfoliated vermiculite is combined with other materials such as peat or composted pine bark to produce soilless growing medium for the professional horticulturalist and for the home gardener.
 These mixes promote faster root growth and give quick anchorage to young roots.
-The mixture helps retain air, plant food, and moisture, releasing them as the plant requires them.
+The mixture helps retain air, fertilizer, and moisture, releasing them as the plant requires them.
 These mixes were pioneered by Boodley and Sheldrake.
 Exfoliated vermiculite is also used as a growing medium for hydroponics.

 Seed germination

 Vermiculite, alone or mixed with soil or peat, is used to germinate seeds; very little watering is required.
-When vermiculite is used alone, seedlings should be fed with a weak fertilizer solution when the first true leaves appear, e.g. with one teaspoon of 5-10-5 soluble fertilizer per gallon of water, gradually increased to one tablespoon (1:256 ratio) when transplanting.
+When vermiculite is used alone, seedlings should be fed with a weak fertilizer solution when the first true leaves appear, e.g. with one teaspoon of 5-10-5 soluble fertilizer per US gallon of water (1:768 ratio), gradually increased to one tablespoon (1:256 ratio) when transplanting.